Leave as Many of the Leaves as You Can!

 • Bees

-A pollinator-friendly alternative to raking and then shredding, bagging or burning leaves is to keep as leaves whole and push them around the base of your trees and into your garden beds.
+A pollinator-friendly alternative to raking and then shredding, bagging or burning leaves is to keep leaves whole as much as you can.
+They can be redistributed by pushing them around the base of your trees and into your garden beds.

-• saves pollinators as all of our beneficial insects overwinter--except for migrating Monarchs--and often do so in the leaves
+• saving pollinators as all of our beneficial insects overwinter--except for migrating Monarchs--and often do so in the leaves

-• supports pollinator reproductive cycles as shredding, burning or bagging leaves for municipal compost kills the eggs and the pupa
+• supporting pollinator reproductive cycles as shredding, burning or bagging leaves for municipal compost kills the eggs and the pupa

 If your leaf mulching and banking around the trees looks intentional it doesn't look untidy.
 Leave those leaves until late spring when the temperatures consistently go above 50 degrees.
 Then it is safe to compost them.